 Mobile app helping freelancers find quality, project-based work that they care about.

-MY ROLE: BRAND, PROTOTYPING, UX & UI DESIGN, USER TESTING
+MY ROLE: BRAND, JOURNEYS, PROTOTYPING, IA, UX & UI DESIGN, USER TESTING

 How often do you find quality, paid work based on your skills, let alone your interests?
 As self employed creatives, and part of the frustrated user group, creative technologist Matthew Woodham, developer and strategist Mat Trivett, and I teamed up to help other freelancers find meaningful work they care about.